 - 4.1.3.9 As each competitor completes the number of shots allowed in the competition the scorer and check scorer shall total the score on the card and blackboard respectively, check the accuracy of the score, verify that the chamber of the rifle is empty then sign the card, and have it signed by the competitor. - 4.1.3.10 If through a mistake or the result of a challenge, it is necessary to alter a score on a competitor's card, or on the blackboard, such alteration must be initialled by the scorer and the reason explained to the Range Officer, or appointed official.
-If satisfied with the explanation the Range Officer, or appointed official will also initial the alteration. - 4.1.3.11 After a competitor's last shot has been signalled and recorded, no objection to the score will be entertained unless made before the score card has been checked and signed by the competitor and then only as to statistical accuracy.

-- 4.1.3.12 The competitor must after firing each shot, pay attention to the score called out by the scorer. - 4.1.3.13 Objection must be taken to a shot which has been signalled before the next shot is fired, otherwise the value marked shall be deemed to have been accepted and no subsequent objection, protest or discussion in respect thereof will be allowed. - 4.1.3.14 Should the scorer or other person permitted to score feel that he is unable to certify the accuracy of any score, he must state the reason to a Range Officer at once.
-The absence of the scorer's signature on a score card will be treated as prima facie evidence that the scored recorded may be incorrect. - 4.1.3.15 A competitor before leaving the firing mound, shall ascertain that his score has been correctly recorded, including additions, duly signed by both scorers, signs the card himself if satisfied it is correct, or otherwise lodges such protest as he considers necessary. - 4.1.3.16 When any competitor declares to include a sighter or sighters in his score, the right hand column or columns no longer needed will be marked off with double lines by the scorer who will also draw a diagonal line through any sighting shot not included in the score. - 4.1.3.17 In continuous and unsquadded matches no person shall shoot except in the presence of a responsible officer or scorer detailed for the match, without signature no score will be accepted.
-No competitor shall shoot twice in succession if any other competitor is ready and waiting to commence. - 4.1.3.18 Subject to the preceding rule, no competition for cash prizes or trophies shall take place until at least three persons having an interest in the competition either as officials or competitors, are present and remain during the whole of the shoot.
+If satisfied with the explanation the Range Officer, or appointed official, will also initial the alteration. - 4.1.3.11 After a competitor's last shot has been signalled and recorded, no objection to the score will be entertained unless made before the score card has been checked and signed by the competitor and then only as to statistical accuracy. - 4.1.3.12 The competitor must after firing each shot, pay attention to the score called out by the scorer. - 4.1.3.13 Objection must be taken to a shot which has been signalled before the next shot is fired, otherwise the value marked shall be deemed to have been accepted and no subsequent objection, protest or discussion in respect thereof will be allowed. - 4.1.3.14 Should the scorer or other person permitted to score feel that he is unable to certify the accuracy of any score, he must state the reason to a Range Officer at once.
+The absence of the scorer's signature on a score card will be treated as prima facie evidence that the score recorded may be incorrect. - 4.1.3.15 A competitor before leaving the firing mound, shall ascertain that his score has been correctly recorded, including additions, duly signed by both scorers, signs the card himself if satisfied it is correct, or otherwise lodges such protest as he considers necessary.